 Have you ever had to stand in the spotlight at the podium, nervously adjusting the microphone as you try to say something profound and spiritual?
 You're not alone!
-Everyone who speaks at a sacrament meeting goes through these nine funny, and sometimes painful, stages.
+Everyone who speaks at a sacrament meeting goes through some variety of these nine funny, and sometimes painful, stages.

 1. A few days (or if you're lucky, weeks) before Sunday, a member of the bishopric asks you to speak.
 You, of course, nonchalantly agree.
 "You got it, dude."

 2. A few days go by, and though you keep telling yourself you've been thinking about it, you still haven't actually started.

 3. Saturday night rolls around faster than expected, and you suddenly realize it's crunch time!

 4. You finally finish writing in the wee hours of Sunday morning, confident that your best work happens under pressure.

 5. As you walk onto the stand, your confidence slips into nervousness.

 6. More people stream into the chapel, turning your nervousness into panic.
 Oddly enough, the speaker scheduled to talk after you still seems remarkably calm.